gemography/web-coding-challenge/README.md

 # Web Coding Challenge

-The [coding challenge](coding-challenge.md) is optional if you already have some code that you're proud of and can share with us. if so, please reach out to zakaria@hiddenfounders.recruitee.com
+The [coding challenge](coding-challenge.md) is optional if you already have some code that you're proud of and can share with us.

 Coding Challenge Specs
 ----------------